hal90210/spring-kafka-protobuf/README.md

 ## Alternative to running the App in docker ##

-You can start kafka any way you want, or run docker-compose up -d kafka Then gradle clean build bootRun
-Or use your IDE to debug th bootRun task.
 Make sure to change the active profile to local

+You can start kafka any way you want, with the conflunt binaries, or run
+- `docker-compose up -d kafka`
+- `gradle clean build bootRun`

+You can also use your IDE to debug the bootRun task.